 After utilities, predictably, users tend to download a suite of social media and communication apps, and, on average, of these apps, Australians use about 10 of them throughout a typical day.
 The company’s research also showed that, though we are willing to try new things, when it comes to music, navigation, finance and travel, we find something we like and rarely try anything else.

 But there are significant differences between iPhone and Android users, too.
 It seems, Android users tend to have more games on their phones (at least two) and fewer social media apps, while iOS users prefer utilities (about six on each device), social media apps (at least five) and more productivity and photo/video apps (about four per device).

-Productivity apps and utilities that track finances, accounts and spending, such as Agentplus, which we for the real estate industry are hugely popular, not just in Australia, but globally
+Productivity apps and utilities that track finances, accounts and spending, such as Agentplus, are hugely popular, not just in Australia, but globally

 Given Australia’s higher-than-normal usage of mobile apps, it’s not surprising to see that our time spent using apps is up significantly.
 App Annie’s report says that, year-on-year, we’ve gone from using apps for almost 100 minutes per day in the first quarter of 2015 to a whopping 130 minutes per day in the first quarter of 2017.

 But, though these usage figures put us, roughly, on par with American users, we’re actually still significantly behind our Indonesian neighbours who clocked an astounding 220 minutes+ in Q1 of 2017.
 That’s more than four hours’ mobile app usage per day!

 “These figures are equally scary and exciting at the same time,’’ says Guy, a trained Chartered Accountant, whose favourite apps include accounting app Xero and, of course, his personal banking app.
 “It’s a little scary that we’re so dependent on our phones and that we’re spending quite a significant percentage of our day on them."